kammitama5/kammitama5.github.io/_posts/2017-4-14-Friday-April-14th.md

 ## Today I learned...cont'd:

 - Watched a great documentary on Titan and Cassini, and some on Vesper.
 Learned about cryo-volcanoes.
-  I guess this is what happenes when you hang out with rocket scientists the evening before. :)
+  I guess this is what happens when you hang out with rocket scientists the evening before. :)

 - Learned about Porkchop plots, Delta-v, the Oberth Effect and the Tsiolkovsky rocket equation for calculating orbital maneuver.